rjobeirne/SailRightPlotter/README.md

 ### Screen Orientation
 The app is only intented to operate in landscape orientation and it is locked that way.
 ### Navigation Bars
 To maximise screen space the navigation bars will appear only temporarily.
-In order to acces them it is necessary to either swipe left from the right or swipe down from the top , and they will be visible for about 2 seconds.
+In order to access them it is necessary to either swipe left from the right or swipe down from the top , and they will be visible for about 2 seconds.
 To exit the app, swipe left from the right and tap the back symbol **twice**.